Multiple Sclerosis (MS)

 We study novel MRI techniques in collaboration with our national and international partners.

-Through genome-wide association studies (GWAS), and other large gene-mapping studies performed in collaboration with the International MS genetics consortium (IMSGC), the list of MS susceptibility loci is now increased from one to close to two hundred loci.
+Through genome-wide association studies (GWAS), and other large gene-mapping studies performed in collaboration with the International MS genetics consortium (IMSGC), we have identified a list of more than 200 risk factors.

 These studies have generated a wealth of data that has to be analyzed using advanced biostatistics to unravel disease mechanisms.